SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_examples/DOM_Altering_values_of_a_DomInstance.md

 ---
 # Altering and getting values of a DomInstance - examples

-This page contains simple examples of how you can get, add or update values of a `DomInstance`, which are linked to `SectionDefinitions` and their `FieldDescriptors`.
+This page contains simple examples of how you can get, add, or update values of a `DomInstance`, which are linked to `SectionDefinitions` and their `FieldDescriptors`.

-There are two main ways to achieve this:
+There are two main ways to get, add, or update values:

 - Use the [extension methods](xref:DOM_Altering_values_of_a_DomInstance#simple-extension-methods).